List of scams

 Scams and confidence tricks are difficult to classify, because they change often and often contain elements of more than one type.
 Throughout this list, the perpetrator of the confidence trick is called the "con artist" or simply "artist", and the intended victim is the "mark".
-Particular scams are mainly directed toward elderly people, as they may be gullible and sometimes inexperienced or insecure, especially when the scam involves modern technology such as computers and the internet.
 This list should not be considered complete but covers the most common examples.

 Get-rich-quick schemes

 Get-rich-quick schemes are extremely varied; these include fake franchises, real estate "sure things", get-rich-quick books, wealth-building seminars, self-help gurus, sure-fire inventions, useless products, chain letters, fortune tellers, quack doctors, miracle pharmaceuticals, foreign exchange fraud, Nigerian money scams, fraudulent treasure hunts, and charms and talismans.
 Variations include the pyramid scheme, the Ponzi scheme, and the matrix scheme.

 The "Money-Box Scheme"

 Victor Lustig, a con artist born in Austria-Hungary, designed and sold a "money box" which he claimed could print $100 bills using blank sheets of paper.
 A victim, sensing huge profits and untroubled by ethical implications, would buy the machine for a high price—from $25,000 to $102,000.
 Lustig stocked the machine with six to nine genuine $100 bills for demonstration purposes, but after that it produced only blank paper.
 By the time victims realized that they had been scammed, Lustig was long gone.